 Ease of Use

-If you like bears, you’ll love TunnelBear Free’s custom apps, which are the same for free users as for paid ones.
-They’re really simple to install and use.
+If you like bears, you’ll love TunnelBear’s design.
 All you have to do is click on a server location on an interactive world map and wait for the bear to tunnel through the earth and pop out in your chosen server location.
 Its apps are really simple to install and use.